JazzBrown1/react-unicode-editor/README.md

 Please see the example for full usage.

-#### This library is still in development and there are some known issues - If you find any more please raise on the issues page on github.
+#### If you find any issues please raise on the issues page on github.